 1 Are there any 'ceremonial consequences' of this proposal (ie. New degree hood, special convocation, etc.)?

-No 1

-2 If YES, has the Office of the University Secretary been notified?
+No 2 If YES, has the Office of the University Secretary been notified?

-]

 3 When is the first class expected to graduate?

-Fall 2016]

-4

-What is the maximum number of students you anticipate/project will graduate per year (please consider the next 5-10 years)?

-20]

-4

-Section 11: Schedule of Implementation Information

-What is the start term?

-May 2016 [201605] J

-2 Are students required to do anything prior to the above date?
-Yes No X

-If YES, what and by what date?

-]

-Section 12: Registration Information

-1 Will students register themselves?
-Yes X No

-If YES, what priority group should they be in?
+Fall 2016 4 What is the maximum number of students you anticipate/project will graduate per year (please consider the next 5-10 years)?
+20 Section 11: Schedule of Implementation Information 1 What is the start term?
+May 2016 [201605] 2 Are students required to do anything prior to the above date?
+No X Yes If YES, what and by what date?
+Section 12: Registration Information 1 Will students register themselves?
+Yes X No If YES, what priority group should they be in?
+As per current set-up Section 13: Academic History Information 1 Will instructors submit grades through self-serve?
+Yes X No 2 Who will approve grades (Department Head, Assistant Dean, etc.)?

-As per current set-up]
+As per current set-up

-•
+Section 14: T2202 Information (t tax f form) ---------------------------------- ------- ------- --

+1 Should classes count towards T2202s?

-Section 13: Academic History Information
+Section 15: Awards Information

-1 Will instructors submit grades through self-serve?
-Yes X No

-Who will approve grades (Department Head, Assistant Dean, etc.)?

-As per current set-up 1
+1 Will terms of reference for existing awards need to be amended?

+2 If this is a new undergraduate program, will students in this program be eligible for College-specific awards?

+Sect

+1 Is th

+If ye

+2 Wha

+3 Will If ye

+4 Are If ye

+5 If no

+6 Whe

-Section 14: T2202 Information (tax form) 1 Should classes count towards T2202s?
-Yes X No Section 15: Awards Information 1 Will terms of reference for existing awards need to be amended?
-No X 2 If this is a new undergraduate program, will students in this program be eligible for College-specific awards?
-Section 16: Program Termination 1 Is this a program termination?
-No X If yes, what is the name of the program?
-2 What is the effective date of this termination?
-3 Will there be any courses closed as a result of this termination?
-No If yes, what courses?
-4 Are there currently any students enrolled in the program?
-If yes, will they be able to complete the program?
-5 If not, what alternate arrangements are being made for these students?
-6 When do you expect the last student to complete this program?
-Section 17: SESD - Information Dissemination (internal for SESD use only) 1 Has SESD, Marketing and Student Recruitment, been informed about this new / revised program?
-Yes Nol 2 Has SESD, Admissions, been informed about this new / revised program?
-Yes Nol 3 Has CGSR been informed about this new / revised program?
-Nol Yes 4 Has SESD, Transfer Credit, been informed about any new / revised courses?
-Nol Yes 5 Has ICT-Data Services been informed about this new or revised degree / program / major / minor / concentration?
-Nol Yes
+Section 17: SESD - Information Dissemination (internal for SESD use only)

+- 1 Has SESD, Marketing and Student Recruitment, been informed about this new / revised program? - 2 Has SESD, Admissions, been informed about this new / revised program? - 3 Has CGSR been informed about this new / revised program? - 4 Has SESD, Transfer Credit, been informed about any new / revised courses? - 5 Has ICT-Data Services been informed about this new or revised degree / program / major / minor / concentration? - 6 Has the Library been informed about this new / revised program? - 7 Has ISA been informed of the CIP code for new degree / program / major?
-Nol

-Yes

-6 Has the Library been informed about this new / revised program?

-7 Has ISA been informed of the CIP code for new degree / program / major?
+Yes No Yes No Yes Nol Yes Nol Yes No Yes Nol No Yes

+ion 16: Program Termination is a program termination?
+Yes No X s, what is the name of the program? t is the effective date of this termination? there be any courses closed as a result of this termination? es, what courses?
+Yes No there currently any students enrolled in the program? s, will they be able to complete the program?
+Yes No t, what alternate arrangements are being made for these students? n do you expect the last student to complete this program?

+Page 8 of 9